If you are considering buying a business this tool and guide are essential buying tools…

 The question you need to answer is: Do I set up a new business from scratch or buy an existing business?

 To answer this fundamental question it is important to consider the following factors:

-1. Existing market: if you are buying an existing business, then you know that a market exists for the product or service that it sells.
+If you are buying an existing business, then you know that a market exists for the product or service that it sells.
 You might say – the new business that I intend to set up has an existing market.
 That might be true, however, it takes time and money to gain market share and to establish any business from scratch, so if you purchase one that already has customers, most of the hard work has already been done.

-2. Business marketing: Is the business you are looking to purchase doing well and does it have a good marketing strategy?
+Is the business you are looking to purchase doing well and does it have a good marketing strategy?
 I would suggest that you should try to target existing businesses that fare poorly on the marketing front, so that you are buying “Potential” in the business and can make “Easy” profits and fast gains, let me explain:

 When I mention the word marketing – I mean it in the widest sense of the word so for example, does the business make full use of its existing customer base for other products or services that it does and could sell?
 Are the premises of the business presentable and the employees welcoming and well dressed?
 What forms of advertising is the business using and are these being optimised?